mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 #### Slots properties

 The `useTreeItem2` hook offers granular control over the item's layout by providing resolvers to get the appropriate props for each slot.
-This allows you to build an entirely cutom layout for the tree items.
+This allows you to build an entirely custom layout for the tree items.

-The demo below shouls you how to get the props needed for each slot, and how to pass them correctly.
+The demo below should you how to get the props needed for each slot, and how to pass them correctly.

 {{"demo": "useTreeItem2HookProperties.js"}}